abulbro/module-ubdatamigration/README.md

     In backend of your Magento 2 go to Stores/Attributes/Attribute menu navigation.
     Open the Attribute Set, edit information of it if needed and click the save button

-+ Re-Index the data: In your terminal window run bellow command:
++ Re-Index the data: In your terminal window run below command:
     `php -f PATH_YOUR_MAGENTO_2/bin/magento indexer:reindex`
 ![reindex data](http://i.imgur.com/0rds1GB.png)

-+ Clean Magento 2: In your terminal window run bellow command:
++ Clean Magento 2: In your terminal window run below command:
     `php -f PATH_YOUR_MAGENTO_2/bin/magento cache:flush`
 ![flush cache](http://i.imgur.com/pKSs0Eh.png)

-+ Upgrade Password Hash (__This is optional task for more security__): In your terminal window run bellow command `php -f PATH_YOUR_MAGENTO_2/bin/magento customer:hash:upgrade`
++ Upgrade Password Hash (__This is optional task for more security__): In your terminal window run below command `php -f PATH_YOUR_MAGENTO_2/bin/magento customer:hash:upgrade`
 ![upgrade customer password_hash](http://i.imgur.com/wSkhljs.png)